dbosk/introtools/modules/editor/editor.md

 As mentioned above, we've already encountered `nano`.

-We also mentioned the Editor War, which is usually fought between `vi` (or newer Vim or NeoVim) on one side and Emacs on the other.
+We also mentioned the Editor War, which is usually fought between `vi` (or the newer Vim or NeoVim) on one side and Emacs on the other.
 Both of these run in the terminal, but they also have GUI versions.

 You can access a tutorial on Vim by running `vimtutor` in the terminal.
-That's the safest way to start with Vim, since [many have problems to exit Vim][sx-exit-vim].
+That's the safest way to start with Vim, since Vim is renowned for [many having problems to exit Vim][sx-exit-vim].
 Emacs offers the possibility to enter a tutorial when it's started.

 [sx-exit-vim]: https://stackoverflow.blog/2017/05/23/stack-overflow-helping-one-million-developers-exit-vim/